nefenit/sort/README.md

 # sort
-Written in C99 (or C89 if you replace stdbool.h)
+Static library written in C99 (or C89 if you replace stdbool.h)

 # Formal specification